Lindsay Stenzel | Child & Teen Therapist in Centennial, CO

-Hi, I’m Lindsay.
-I’m a Licensed Clinical Social Worker and Certified Synergetic Play Therapist, and I specialize in supporting anxious and neurodivergent children and teens, especially those who are high-achieving, highly sensitive, and often holding more inside than others can see.
+Hi, I’m Lindsay, a Licensed Clinical Social Worker and Certified Synergetic Play Therapist.
+I specialize in supporting anxious and neurodivergent children and teens—especially those who are high-achieving, highly sensitive, and holding more inside than others can see.

 If you’re here, you may be feeling confused, concerned, or even a little helpless.